www.handicapmd.com - HandicapMD

 Step 2: Get Your Medical Certification

 After submitting your application, the next crucial step is obtaining medical certification.
 This involves a consultation with a licensed doctor who will review your medical condition and any medical records related to your disability.
-The purpose of this review is to verify that your condition qualifies for a accessible parking tag under state regulations.
+The purpose of this review is to verify that your condition qualifies for a accessible tag under state regulations.
 The doctor might ask you questions about your mobility, the nature of your disability, and how it affects your daily life.
 If the doctor determines that you meet the criteria, they will approve your application for a accessible tag.
 Once approved, you will receive your completed forms, either via email or traditional mail, which will include the doctor's certification of your eligibility.

 Step 3: Take Your Forms to the DMV

 With your medically certified application in hand, the final step is to visit your local Department of Motor Vehicles (DMV).
 Here, you will submit your forms to get your official disability tag.
-The DMV staff will review your application and medical certification, and upon approval, they will issue your accessible parking tag.
-This tag will allow you to park in designated accessible parking spaces, providing closer and more convenient access to buildings and facilities.
+The DMV staff will review your application and medical certification, and upon approval, they will issue your accessible tag.
+This tag will allow you to park in designated accessible spaces, providing closer and more convenient access to buildings and facilities.
 To complete the application for a accessible parking permit in NE, residents must visit the Department of Motor Vehicles website and fill out the Application for accessible Parking Permit.
 A licensed physician, physician's assistant, or nurse practitioner must complete the medical certification section of the application online.
 Applicants must also provide a valid form of identification (such as a driver's license, passport, or birth certificate) and pay applicable fees.
 License plates require standard vehicle registration fees, while passes are free.

 Remember, the accessible tag is meant to assist those with significant mobility issues.
 It's important to use it responsibly and in accordance with state laws and guidelines.
 Each state may have slightly different processes or requirements, so it's advisable to check with your local DMV or relevant state authority to ensure you're following the correct procedure for your area.